aucontraire/holbertonschool-higher_level_programming/0x0D-SQL_introduction/README.md

 * 15-groups.sql: script that lists the number of records with the same score in the table second_table of the database hbtn_0c_0
 * 16-no_link.sql: script that lists all records of the table second_table of the database hbtn_0c_0
 * 101-avg_temperatures.sql: script that displays the average temperature by city ordered by temperature (descending)
+* 102-top_city.sql: script that displays the top 3 of cities temperature during July and August ordered by temperature